Skip to content

 Compensatory Removable middleware; feature-flag; track which model capability obsoletes it Loop detection, forced verification, instruction reminders, iteration caps

-Structurally valuable Invest in robustness; valuable regardless of model capability Sandboxing, permission gates, context compaction, tool discovery, feedback loops
+Structurally valuable Invest in reliability; valuable regardless of model capability Sandboxing, permission gates, context compaction, tool discovery, feedback loops

 Mixed permanence Design for graceful degradation; shrinks in scope but does not disappear Context summarization, structured feature tracking, progress files